Company name: Uber

 Evening rush: 4pm-8pm

-Lunch hours i another surge time to go after but in my experiences, many passengers here will often go to short distance places like malls because they are chasing time so most of them are quite fussy.
+Lunch hour is another surge time to go after but in my experiences, many passengers here will often go to short distance places like malls because they are chasing time so most of them are quite fussy.

 Have a look at the surge map I screenshot above – This will be your best friend because if you know the times and places, you can maximize your earnings and earn almost 2 times more!